topepo/postcard/README.md

   treatment variable
 - The randomisation ratio - the probability of being allocated to group 1 (rather than 0)
-  - As a default, a 1:1 randomisation ratio is assumed, meaning a probability of 1/2.
+  - As a default, a ratio of 1’s in data is used
 - An estimand function
   - As a default, the function takes the average treatment effect (ATE) as the estimand